Learn The European Flags (Updated 2026)

 Political map of Europe with all country flags (Shutterstock)

-The European flags
+European flags by country

 albania flag 1